apache/activemq/activemq-prometheus/README.md

 2. Restart the broker

 The endpoint uses the existing Jetty management listener, TLS configuration, IP allowlist, and JAAS realm.
-Its path is restricted to the `admins` role but can be changed in `conf/jetty/jetty-security.xml`.
+Its path is restricted to the `users` and `admins` roles but can be changed in `conf/jetty/jetty-security.xml`.

 ## Endpoints

 Two endpoints because brokers with many destinations might produce large responses:
 - `GET /metrics`: broker-level metrics only.
-- `GET /metrics?per_object=true`: per-queue, per-topic, and broker-level metrics
+- `GET /metrics?per_object=true`: per-destination (queues, topics, temporary queues and topics) and broker-level metrics

 ## Metrics